CD-prog/sport-adventures/client/README.md

 Pull requests are welcome

 ## Technologies
-React - for components,state,routing\
+React - for components,state,routing
-Node.js - for JS runtime environment\
+Node.js - for JS runtime environment
-Bootstrap - for responsive style\
+Bootstrap - for responsive style
-MongoDB,Mongoose - database for storing listed items information\
-Firebase - for user authentication and encryption\
-Firebase storage - for storing images\
+MongoDB,Mongoose - database for storing listed items information Firebase - for user authentication and encryption Firebase storage - for storing images
-JS/ES6+ - for program logic\
+JS/ES6+ - for program logic
-HTML - layout\
+HTML - layout
-CSS - for custom style\
+CSS - for custom style
-Animista.net - for CSS animations
 axios - for API calls